isaacs/cuttlefish/README.md

   files.
 Implies `delete`.
 Default = false
 * `dryRun` {Boolean} Don't actually put or delete any files, but act as if it would, performing the same length and MD5 comparisons etc.
+* `getMd5` {Function} Optionally provide a getter function to look up md5 values only when necessary.
+This is handy if you have large files, and don't want to look up md5 checksums unless necessary because the file lengths match.

 ## File Objects